 What Can Cause, A Flexplate To Crack:

 - Out of balance engine or torque converter.

 - Bad starter drive, can cause teeth or ring gear to wear rapidly or break off.

 - Teeth can also break, when engine is running and starter is engaged.

 - Failure to torque the bolts, to proper specifications and in proper sequence.

 - Failure to use starter shims, where required.

 - Missing Dowel pins.

-The flexplate can become cracked over time.
-As a result, this can cause the it, to wobble.
+The flex-plate can become cracked over time.
+As a result, this can cause it, to wobble.
 So, you might notice rhythmic clunking or grinding noises, while the engine is running.

-So, a engine making noise when starting, often indicates either a; starter failure or broken teeth on your transmission flex plate.
-Also, some cars require several hours to replace the starter and hundreds of dollars, for a replacement part.
+So, a engine making noise when starting, often indicates either; a starter failure or broken teeth on your transmission flexplate.
+Furthermore, some cars require; several hours to replace the starter and hundreds of dollars, for a replacement part.